aaronallen8455/breakpoint/README.md

 - `RecursiveDo` binds aren't visible before they are bound, despite being in scope.
 - If there is anything buffered in `stdin` then that will interfere with the blocking mechanism.
-- Concurrent threads are not blocked in GHC < 9.2.x
-- On Windows, in GHC < 9.2.x, or when using the non-threaded runtime, calls to `threadDelay` are not suspended by breakpoints in the sense that time continues to elapse, however they won't unblock until the breakpoint finishes.
+- On Windows or when using the non-threaded runtime, calls to `threadDelay` are not suspended by breakpoints in the sense that time continues to elapse, however they won't unblock until the breakpoint finishes.